supertref/cryptocurrency-api/README.md

 # reecore-reex-api
-Backend API for the reecore-reex-api
+Backend API for the reecore-reex